Excision (musician): Career

-Abel released his first Shambhala Mix in 2008, compilation of electronic dance music.
-In 2009, he released his first EP with Datsik and Flux Pavilion titled "Boom" on his own label "Rottun Recordings."
-That same year he and Datsik released the singles "Swagga" and "Invasion."
+Abel released his first mix in 2006 titled "Darkside Dubstep", and his second mix "Ruttun Dubstep" in 2007, both consisting of various dubstep songs.
+Abel released his first Shambhala Mix in 2008, also compilation of dubstep songs.
+In 2009, Abel released his first EP titled Boom on his own label, Rottun Recordings.

-In 2010, he released the single with DJ/Producer Downlink titled "Heavy Artillery" with rapper Messinian, which also followed up to another song which was "Reploid" featuring Downlink.
+In 2010, Abel released the single with DJ/Producer Downlink titled "Heavy Artillery" with rapper Messinian, which also followed up to another song which was "Reploid" featuring Downlink.

-In May 2011, Abel released a Downlink collaboration EP titled "Existence VIP".
-In November of the same year, Abel released his debut studio album X Rated on deadmau5's record label mau5trap.
-The album's release was supported by the North American "X Tour" with Liquid Stranger and Lucky Date, in early 2012, and around that time, the debut remix version of the album, "X Rated" titled, "X Rated: The Remixes" was released on September in 2012.
+In May 2011, Abel released a Downlink collaboration EP titled Existence.
+In November of the same year, Abel released his debut studio album X Rated on Deadmau5's record label Mau5trap.
+The album's release was supported by the North American "X Tour" with Liquid Stranger and Lucky Date, in early 2012, and around that time, the debut remix version of the album X Rated titled, X Rated: The Remixes, was released on September in 2012.
 He also formed the dubstep super group, Destroid, consisting of members Downlink and KJ Sawka.
-The group released their debut album, "The Invasion" which was released in May 2013.
+The group released their debut album, The Invasion which was released in May 2013.
 They also released their first single, "Destroid 11.
 Get Stupid" featuring Space Laces.

+In January 2013, Excision unveiled the "Executioner" stage.
+It was a 28 ft wide, 15 ft tall, stage structure with video projection mapping and 40 lasers.
+He took this production on a 4 month tour of North America, with support from Vaski and Paper Diamond.

 On 15 November 2013, Excision unveiled a 100,000-watt sound system at the 1st Bank Center in Broomfield Colorado for the Boomfest event.
 The event included a back-to-back set from Funtcase and Cookie Monsta along with Deltron 3030, Brillz, ill.Gates and Colorado locals, Robotic Pirate Monkey.

 Starting in January 2014, Excision began a new tour covering North America with support from Dirtyphonics and ill.Gates.
 This new tour featured his "Executioner" video and light production.
 This time, he brought a 150,000-watt sound system from PK Sound.

 In 2015, Excision released his second studio album Codename X on his own label Rottun Recordings.

 2016 saw the debut of a new tour and production system, "The Paradox".
 The new production system made its way across North America selling out venues with the support of Bear Grillz and Figure on most dates.

 On 25 October 2016, Excision released his third studio album, Virus, on Rottun Records.
 Virus contained 16 songs and collaborations with artists including Dion Timmer, Space Laces, Protohype, and others.